randlab/pyKasso/README.md

 ```
 This will install all the required dependencies.

-An alternative and faster way to do the same is to use miniforge: https://github.com/conda-forge/miniforge.
+An alternative and faster way to do the same is to use miniforge: https://github.com/conda-forge/miniforge:

-From source:
 ```
 mamba env create -f environment.yml mamba activate pykasso